How Travel Advisors Get Found on Google (Without Competing With Expedia)

 Think of Google like a giant library.
 When someone types 'luxury safari travel advisor Toronto' into the search bar, Google sends out a little robot to find the best, most relevant answer.
 SEO is how you make sure your website is the one it finds.

-'luxury safari travel advisor [city]'
+'luxury safari travel advisor in Toronto'

 'adventure travel advisor for solo women'